jdeluyck/kcoreorg-website/_posts/2023/2023-10-30-switching-to-traefik-stepca.md

 ### Config

 As with `step-ca`, you can specify a lot of things on the environment variables.
 I'm not a huge fan of doing that so I also put the necessary config files.
-I map the `/etc/traefik` directory to a volume where I add my files.
+I map the `/etc/traefik`{: .filepath} directory to a volume where I add my files.

 The main one is `traefik.yml`: